ccnmtl/case-consortium/content/case/case_131.md

   \ He has to decide: hurry the process for valid strategic reasons at the risk of\
   \ provoking local mistrust, or stick to the tested timetable.Epilogue, Teaching\
   \ NoteTopics: international non-profits, social development, Latin America,  management."
-"epologue": "Fundacion Carvajal Epilogue Final.pdf" "faculty_notes": ""
+"epilogue": "Fundacion Carvajal Epilogue Final.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "131"